Frequently Asked Questions

 Does being man-made lessen the value or significance of the Wetlands?

 From an ecological point of view, it makes no difference how the wetlands originate.
 What is important is whether it functions like a wetlands.
 The value of a wetlands is often determined by how many functions it carries out.
 A man-made wetlands may actually perform more wetland functions than a natural wetland and therefore have greater value.

 Will constructing the South Lawrence Trafficway (SLT) on the 32nd Street alignment destroy the rest of the Wetlands?

 It will not affect the remaining wetlands at all.
 It won’t negatively affect the hydrology, and it won’t negatively affect the biodiversity.
-The hike/bike trail will actually improve accessibility, and the noise wall will reduce noise levels below what they are currently.
-The most important component of the Wetlands, the virgin wetland meadows, will be half a mile to the south and will not be affect in any way.
+The four new parking areas and a much larger system of improved trails will actually improve accessibility, and the noise wall will reduce noise levels below what they are currently.
+The most important component of the Wetlands, the virgin wetland meadows, will be half a mile to the south and will not be affected in any way.

-With the high degree of controversy surrounding the South Lawrence Trafficway, why would Baker University agree to allow the SLT to go through its property, thus destroying its own Wetlands?
+With the high degree of controversy surrounding the South Lawrence Trafficway, why did Baker University agree to allow the SLT to go through its property, thus destroying its own Wetlands?

-If the SLT is built south of the river or not built at all, it is very likely that 31st Street, Haskell Avenue and Louisiana Street will all be widened to four-lane roads.
-This will make access more difficult as well as increase noise, pollution and road-kills along these boundaries.
+If the SLT were built south of the river or not built at all, it was very likely that 31st Street, Haskell Avenue and Louisiana Street would all be widened to four-lane roads.
+This would have made access more difficult as well as increase noise, pollution and road-kills along these boundaries.
 By allowing the SLT to be built on the 32nd Street alignment, the mitigation will deal with all of these issues.
 Less than 10 percent of the existing Baker Wetlands will be negatively affected.
 The remaining 90 percent will be better protected from noise and pollution and will have safer access points after the SLT is completed.